jihoonson/druid/docs/ingestion/native-batch.md

 With `dynamic` partitinosSpec, the parallel index task runs in a single phase: it will spawn multiple sub tasks each of which create segments.
-The sub tasks create segments as below:
+How the sub task creates segments is:

 - The task creates a new segment whenever the number of rows in the current segment exceeds `maxRowsPerSegment`.
 This rule is applied per time chunk.